Constitution of Moldova

-The current Constitution was adopted on 29 July 1994 by the Moldovan Parliament.
-It came into force on 27 August 1994 and has since been amended 8 times.
+The current Constitution was adopted on 29 July 1994 by the Moldovan Parliament and represents the supreme law of Moldova.
+It came into force on 27 August 1994 and has since been amended 10 times.

 The Constitution established the Republic of Moldova as a sovereign state, independent and neutral; a state of law governed by a set of principles including the separation and cooperation of powers, political pluralism, human rights and freedoms, observance of International Law and International Treaties.
 It delineates the formation and function of the state's main institutions: Parliament, Cabinet, President and Judiciary.

 Moldavian ASSR Constitution (1925)

 The draft text of the Moldavian ASSR Constitution was developed by the Codification department of the People's Commissariat for Justice of the Ukrainian Soviet Socialist Republic and on 8 December 1924 was submitted for approval to the Commission of responsible workers from that department.
 In February 1925, the People's Commissariat for Justice of the Ukrainian SSR submitted the draft text to the Council of People's Commissars of the Ukrainian SSR which approved it and sent it to Moldova for consideration.

 On 23 April 1925, five months after the formation of the Moldavian ASSR, the first Moldavian Congress of Soviets unanimously approved the republic's first constitution – the fundamental law of the Moldavian ASSR.